bbx8216/ML-Assignments/README.md

 # Assignments-ML
-This repository is for the assignments of Machine Learning lectures
+This repository is for the assignments of Machine Learning lectures.